Skip to content

 • On Frisco nodes, a new remote desktop login session is created for your application.
 This session is subject to the same resource limits as other Frisco login sessions.

-The supported applications include:
+The supported applications as of August 2025 include:

 IDES